 Satisfactory Academic Progress (S.A.P.)

-Piedmont Technical College (PTC) has adopted the following Satisfactory Academic Progress (SAP) policy according to federal and state mandates.
+To remain eligible for financial aid at Piedmont Technical College, a student must make reasonable academic progress towards a degree, diploma, or certificate.
+Piedmont Technical College (PTC) has adopted the following Satisfactory Academic Progress (SAP) policy adhering to federal and state mandates.

 To remain eligible for financial aid at Piedmont Technical College, a student must make reasonable academic progress toward a degree, diploma, or certificate.